 Japan-based company Nissha Co., Ltd. which operates in production and sales of industrial materials, devices, life innovation, information communication and green business has developed Mui, an interactive display as its foray into the smart home industry.
 Mui is a wooden panel with a built-in touch sensor and a wireless sensor that can be used to control lights, change temperature and work as a display to show messages, time, weather, temperature, and much more all on your fingertips.

 The Mui touch-interactive display is compatible with Net LED and Philips Hue bulbs and is expected to work with more smart lights in future.
-Currently, it is just a prototype, so its companion app along with IFTTT and Alexa integrations are still in the development phase.
+Currently, the smart home device is just a prototype, so its companion app along with IFTTT and Alexa integrations are still in the development phase.
 For now, it uses myThings, an IoT service by Yahoo Japan.

 Justifying its name which is a Japanese word that depicts a natural sense of mind, inactivity, idleness, Mui wooden touchscreen display is designed to be “out of sight until needed, and out of mind until utilized.”
 In essence, it’s just an elegant piece of wood when idle although, it responds to your presses by displaying information obtained from connected cloud-based services.